 What is a Preliminary Notice?

-Even when preliminary notice is not required, it’s usually incredibly beneficial to send one.
+Even when preliminary notice isn’t necessary, it’s usually incredibly beneficial to send one.
 These notices keep the property owner, GC, and other top-of-chain parties in the loop regarding the work you’re performing, which prioritizes your invoice.
 It also helps build strong working relationships by creating transparency on the project.

 Think of a preliminary notice as a precaution rather than a reaction.
-Preliminary notices are sent at the very beginning of a project, sometimes before project work has even commenced, and almost always well before any payment problems arise.
+Contractors typically file preliminary notices at the beginning of a project, sometimes before project work has even commenced, and almost always well before any payment problems arise.
 It’s a low-cost insurance vehicle specially designed for the construction industry.

 A couple of things to remember about preliminary notices: